 Jim explained, “I’ve supported Habitat for Humanity for a long time, and impact investing allowed me to provide funding in a new, meaningful way.”

 This new, innovative philanthropic model enables donors to maximize the impact of their giving and creates new funding opportunities for the nonprofit community to increase the number of people they can serve.

 “Impact investing allows me to not only make grants but to target the way my assets are invested,” explained Mary Ann.
 “My focus is triple bottom line organizations that focus on improving the environment, community health and economic prosperity.”

 San Diego is a more vibrant region because of the generosity of the Beyster family.
-Their legacy of giving is one that reverberates throughout the region.
+Their legacy of giving reverberates throughout the region.